slowernews/wisdom-tldr/chapters/chapter_appendix.md

 <!--
 - "the grass is always greener on the side that is fertilized with bulshit"
+- society: be yourself.
+Society: Not like that.
 > *"I wrote the story myself.
 It’s about a girl who lost her reputation and never missed it."
 -- Mae West*
 > *"La que no es puta non desfruta."*